bgrande/simple-daily-randomlist/README.md

 * restrict rights for files in src/!
 * improve administration settings and checking
 * make list durability configurable (not by day per dafault)
 * use classes for fileid and session management, maybe for output management, too...
+Do not forget tests
 * upload through cli?